mkilikrates/documentation/Docker/k8s/kind/argo-cd/README.md

 *PS*: After you logon, the redirect will fail sending you to `http://127.0.0.1/argo-cd/argo-cd/applications` but you can just go to the right path `http://127.0.0.1/argo-cd/applications`

+If you are using prometheus, you can import official dashboard from [github](https://github.com/argoproj/argo-cd/blob/master/examples/dashboard.json)

 ## clean up

 To clean up you can remove using this